 One of the best ways to lower your taxes is to take advantage of energy tax credits by installing qualified energy generating systems.

 You can get a federal tax credit of 30% of the cost of qualifying geothermal heat pumps, solar water heaters, solar panels, small wind turbines, or fuel cells placed in service for an existing or new construction home.
 The credits were good through 2016, except for the solar credits which are good through 2019 and then are reduced each year through the end of 2021.

 Except for fuel cells (which must be installed in your primary residence to qualify), the credit can be used for items installed in vacation or second homes as well.

 This tax credit must be taken in the tax year that the item was placed in service, and a Manufacturer Certification Statement must accompany the item to qualify.
-For complete details, visit Federal Tax Credits for Energy Efficiency.
+For complete details, visit Federal Tax Credits for Consumer Energy Efficiency.

 Home sale exemption

 Under the home sale exemption, qualified sellers do not have to pay capital gains on appreciation of their primary residence when it is sold for a profit of $250,000 or less if filing as single and $500,000 or less if filing married filing joint.
 Because home renovations increase the basis in your home, they can help reduce the amount of your sale price that is counted as profit, and therefore can potentially help get you under the home sale exemption to avoid capital gains altogether.
-Even if not, the increased basis will limit the taxable portion of the sale price.
+Even if not, the increased basis can limit the taxable portion of the sale price.